cycloss/recipes/soups.md

 #### Serves 4  - 30 mins

-- Optional: 18 fine asparagus spears

 - 25g butter

-- 2 small leeks, sliced into half moons approx 1cm thick
+- 2 leeks, sliced into half moons approx 1cm thick

 - 2 tbsp plain flour

-- 450ml fish stock
+- 500ml fish stock

 - 600ml full-fat milk

 - 50-100ml double cream (optional)

-- 2 small carrots, peeled and cut into small chunks
+- 2 carrots, peeled and cut into quarters

-- 1 large potato, peeled and cut into small chunks
+- 2 potatoes, peeled and cut into small chunks

 - 1 can of sweetcorn (drained)

+- Pack of asparagus (chopped into small sections) / green beans (chopped into 3)

-- 500g smoked haddock, skin removed and cut into chunks
+- 250-500g smoked haddock, skin removed and cut into chunks

+- 3/4 tsp salt

-- Salt (~1/2 tsp) and freshly ground black pepper
+- 1/4 tsp black pepper

-- FOR THE GARNISH 1 tbsp snipped chives
+- 1 tbsp snipped chives to garnish

+- Sour dough / crusty bread to serve

 #### Directions

-1. Cut off the tips of the asparagus spears, about chop the rest of the 5cm (2in) long, and finely spears.
-Chop all the other vegetables.
-2. Melt the butter in a saucepan, add the leeks and stir over a high heat for 2-3 minutes.
+1. Melt the butter in a saucepan, chop the leeks, add them and stir over a high heat for 2-3 minutes.
 Sprinkle in the flour and cook for 30 seconds, stirring.
-Blend in first the stock and then the milk, stirring until smooth, and bring to the boil.
+Add the stock, then the milk, stir, and bring to the boil.
-3. Add the carrots, potato, and sweetcorn, then season with salt and pepper.
-Bring back up to the boil, then cover with a lid, reduce the heat to low and simmer for 15 minutes, stirring occasionally, until the vegetables are tender.
+2. Add the carrots, potato, green beans (if using), and sweetcorn, then season with salt and pepper.
+Bring back up to the boil, then cover with a lid, reduce the heat to low and simmer for 10 mins, stirring occasionally, until the vegetables are tender.
+If using, add the asparagus, salt and pepper, and simmer for a further 3 mins.
-4. Optionally: Meanwhile, cook the asparagus (the tips and chopped pieces) in boiling salted water for 2 minutes, drain and refresh in cold water.
-5. Add the haddock to the hot soup and stir for 3-4 minutes until just cooked (don't over-stir as it will break up the chunks).
-Add the (optional) chopped asparagus and (optional) double cream, saving the tips for garnishing later, and stir.
+3. Add the haddock and stir for 4 minutes until just cooked.
+Add the double cream,  stir, and serve with chives on top and sour dough bread on the side.
-6. Spoon into warmed bowls, top with the chopped chives and 3 asparagus tips per bowl.
-Serve with crusty bread.

 ## Leek and Potato